CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-3/Self-Paced Materials/1_Contract Kickoff.md

 ### Minimizing Sprint 0 duration and maximizing value

-**Pre-Planning Strategies:**
+**Pre-planning strategies:**

-1. **Build Realistic Onboarding Assumptions**: Include accurate timelines for clearances, credentials, and GFE delivery in performance schedules.
+1. **Build realistic onboarding assumptions**: Include accurate timelines for clearances, credentials, and GFE delivery in performance schedules.
-2. **Identify Parallel Pre-Access Work:** Determine tasks that contractors can complete without full access, such as research, documentation review under NDAs, design concepts, or setting up a development environment in the contractor's space.
+2. **Identify parallel pre-access work:** Determine tasks that contractors can complete without full access, such as research, documentation review under NDAs, design concepts, or setting up a development environment in the contractor's space.
-3. **Negotiate Shadow Access Arrangements:** Allow vendor staff to observe government team meetings or tool demonstrations while awaiting full access approvals.
+3. **Negotiate shadow access arrangements:** Allow vendor staff to observe government team meetings or tool demonstrations while awaiting full access approvals.
-4. **Start with Discovery Sprints:** If delivery faces delays, begin with research sprints to clarify user needs, stakeholder landscape, and technical constraints, which will inform backlog creation.
+4. **Start with discovery sprints:** If delivery faces delays, begin with research sprints to clarify user needs, stakeholder landscape, and technical constraints, which will inform backlog creation.
-5. **Leverage Contractor-Hosted Environments**: Allow vendors to build in secure contractor environments with transition plans to government-approved infrastructure once approvals are complete.
+5. **Leverage contractor-hosted environments**: Allow vendors to build in secure contractor environments with transition plans to government-approved infrastructure once approvals are complete.

 Sprint 0 establishes a foundation for Agile success by ensuring that the right people, tools, access, and expectations are aligned before productive work begins.
 Strategic planning and parallel activities prevent frustration while positioning teams for faster, smoother delivery starts.